 Concurrent Enrollment Pipeline with Brookhaven Community College and Mountain View College

-Texas Tech University Health Sciences Center El Paso (TTUHSC El Paso) has partnered with Brookhaven Community College and Mountain View College in the Dallas, Texas area to create a concurrent enrollment Bachelor of Science in Nursing (B.S.N.) pipeline.
+Texas Tech University Health Sciences Center El Paso (TTUHSC El Paso) has partnered with El Paso Community College, Brookhaven Community College and Mountain View College to create a concurrent enrollment Bachelor of Science in Nursing (B.S.N.) pipeline.

 The agreement between these schools will allow you to plan to transition into the TTUHSC El Paso Gayle Greve Hunt School of Nursing (GGHSON)’s R.N. to B.S.N. program upon successful completion of the Associate Degree in Nursing (A.D.N.) program at Brookhaven College or Mountain View College.